Should You Use Your Large Language Model to Explore or Exploit?: LLMs as exploitation oracles

 Given a (realized) exploit task, we measure its difficulty via \emph{empirical gap} $\eps$: the difference between the largest and second-largest average reward $\bar{r}_t(a) := \frac{1}{T} \sum_{t\in [T]} r_t(a)$ among all arms $a$.
-Intuitively, puzzle difficulty decreases with $\eps$ (as one needs to distinguish the top two arms).
+Intuitively, puzzle difficulty decreases with $\eps$ (as it gets harder to distinguish the top two arms).
 Empirical gap mirrors the ``gap" between the top two expected rewards, a standard notion of difficulty in MAB.
-Let $S(\eps,T)$ be the set of all tasks with empirical gap at most $\eps$ and history size $T$.

-We measure an LLM's performance over a given set $S$ of tasks as the fraction of tasks for which the LLM returns a ``correct answer": an arm with the largest empirical reward; denoted by $\FCor(S)$.
+We measure an LLM's performance over a given set $S$ of tasks as the fraction of tasks for which the LLM returns a ``correct answer'': an arm with the largest empirical reward; denoted by $\FCor(S)$.
 We are interested in how \FCor varies depending on the difficulty level.
-Hence, we plot $\FCor(\eps,T) := \FCor\rbr{S(\eps,T)} $ against empirical gap $\eps$.
+Hence, let $S(\eps,T)$ be the set of all tasks with empirical gap at most $\eps$ and history size $T$.
+We plot $\FCor(\eps,T) := \FCor\rbr{S(\eps,T)} $ against $\eps$.

-We find that $\gptfour$ and $\gptthree$ do not perform well on these MAB exploit puzzles, see \Cref{fig:mab-main}.
-Performance tends to degrade (1) as the history length $T$ increases and (2) as the empirical gap decreases.
-(Our intuition for the former is that the LLM has more data points to process in context, and for the latter is that the bandit instance becomes more difficult.)
-While $\gptfour$ generally performs much better than $\gptthree$, we found that prompting the LLM to use chain-of-thought (CoT) reasoning provided a slight boost for $\gptthree$, while hurting the performance of $\gptfour$.\footnote{From CoT logs, we found that $\gptfour$ was doing incorrect reasoning in a non-trivial fraction of runs.} We found that performance was similar across all of our prompt designs (see Appendix~\ref{sec:exploit_app} for more plots).
+We find that while $\gptfour$ and $\gptthree$ do not perform well, $\textsc{Gpt-5}$ models do, see \Cref{fig:mab-main}.
+For $\gptfour$ and $\gptthree$, performance tends to degrade as (1) history size $T$ increases, with more data points to process in-context and (2) empirical gap decreases, making the bandit instance more difficult.

-\xhdr{CB exploit puzzles and mitigations.} While the history in $K$-armed bandits can be summarized using $2K$ numbers (for each arm, the average reward and \#plays) such succinct summary statistics may not be readily available (or even exist) in more complicated decision-making tasks such as CB. \footnote{This consideration also motivates MAB exploit puzzles with raw (non-summarized) history, as a simpler special case of the general scenario when succinct summarization is unavailable.}
+\xhdr{CB exploit puzzles.} While the history in $K$-armed bandits can be summarized with $2K$ numbers (for each arm, the average reward and \#plays), such succinct summary statistics may not be readily available (or even exist) in more complicated decision-making tasks such as CB. \footnote{This consideration also motivates MAB exploit puzzles with raw (non-summarized) history, as a simpler special case of the general scenario when succinct summarization is unavailable.}\looseness-1